andrianmarinov/slackware/MLED-14.0-32bit/README.txt

 -------------------------------

 I'm providing a few helper scripts that will speed up the installation process.
-Grab the whole Microlinux file tree using the following command.
-It's really just a bunch of scripts and text files, so the download goes quite fast:
+Grab the whole Microlinux file tree using the following command:

   # cd
   # git clone https://github.com/kikinovak/slackware